Eolu/enum-assoc/README.md

 # enum-assoc

-This crate defines a few macros that allow you to associate constants with enum variants.
+This crate defines a few macros that allow you to associate constants or data with enum variants.

 To use, `#[derive(Assoc)]` must be attached to an enum.
-From there, the `func` attribute is used to define function signtatures which will be implemented for that enum.
+From there, the `func` attribute is used to define function signatures which will be implemented for that enum.
 The `assoc` attribute is used to define constants which each variant will return when that function is called.

 Here's an example: